 This article will discuss some of the best Malibu Hikes and some other experiences of Malibu.

+Similarly, Malibu, California, is renowned for its beach lifestyle and fantastic surfing.
 This city is popularly known to provide a quiet escape from a busy life.
-The chic vibe of the city makes it one of the famous destinations in the United States.
+The chic vibe of the city makes it one of the most famous destinations in the United States.
+Furthermore, it also offers you some of the best hiking trails in United States.

 But before we get into hikes, let us take a look at some highlights of Malibu, which makes this an iconic place for many people:

-The Getty Villa is an architectural masterpiece filled with Roman and Greek antiques.
+A grandiose recreation of the Villa of the Papyri, an ancient Roman house discovered at Herculaneum, was the Getty Villa.
+It is now an architectural masterpiece filled with Roman and Greek antiques.
 It is a beautiful villa that exhibits some of the most important ancient art.

 The antique pieces in the villa range from the Stone Age to the Roman Empire era.
 Located near the Pacific Coast Highway, this place becomes a great start for your sightseeing tour of Malibu.